hall-lab/speedseq/README.md

 cd speedseq
 make
 ```
+Essential SpeedSeq components can be installed with `make`, which produces a log file (install.log) that details the compilation status.

+The installation is modular, and its units can be built separately with `make align`, `make var`, `make somatic`, `make sv`, and `make realign`.
+This allows installation of only the desired components, eliminating extraneous dependencies.
+It further allows rebuilding of previously failed components.

 If any components already exist on the system or fail to install, their paths can be manually specified by editing [speedseq.config](bin/speedseq.config).

 #### Install optional components